By Vanessa Salvia

 Extraction Safety

-Black market extractors are the source of most extraction injuries, although there are some injuries reported in licensed facilities.
-Some employers operate without the safety systems in place, which puts product and personnel at risk.
-An explosion or fire in a lab, especially one without other safety measures in place like adequate exits or fire suppression, can result in life-threatening or at the very least, life-changing injuries.
+Black market extractors are the source of most extraction injuries, although some injuries are reported in licensed cannabis processing facilities.
+Some employers operate without the necessary safety systems in place, which puts product, personnel, and the automated extraction system at risk.
+An explosion or fire in a lab, especially one lacking other safety measures like adequate exits or fire suppression, can result in life-threatening, or at the very least, life-changing injuries.

-The best industry practices to avoid that kind of scenario are to be sure that the existing safety codes are followed.
-Naito says that one problem is that those codes were not specifically written to address the dangers of cannabis extraction.
-It wasn’t until 2021 that the National Fire Protection Association added a chapter on cannabis — NFPA 420, Standard on Fire Protection of Cannabis Growing and Processing Facilities.
-It’s still in its infancy.
+The best industry practices to avoid that kind of scenario are to ensure that the existing safety codes are followed.
+Naito mentions that these codes were not initially written to address the unique dangers of cannabis extraction technology.
+It wasn’t until 2021 that the National Fire Protection Association added a chapter on cannabis—NFPA 420, Standard on Fire Protection of Cannabis Growing and Processing Facilities.
+This standard is still in its infancy.
 Naito was on the UL committee to write code for cannabis extraction equipment, UL 1389, which was released in 2019 and also still needs development.

 Automating extraction equipment makes it much safer for the operator and anyone else in the facility.
 Luna’s completely automated BHO equipment is an industry first.
 “With manually operated equipment, you have people who are in the C1D1 space working with the equipment,” says Naito.
 “Once you add automation, the equipment is running and you just have someone going into the hazardous area but all they do is load and unload biomass, which takes about two minutes, and then they walk out.
 They run the whole thing from the computer screen outside the hazardous area.
 So putting a barrier between whatever the hazard is and the people working there just makes sense.”